tombomba/tombomba.github.io/_posts/2021-09-26-verhoeven-benedetta-your-sexy-nun-movie.md

 It was an insignificant rally, and quickly became [publicity](https://twitter.com/TheNYFF/status/1442193742396465155) for the film.
 Nobody blocked access to the venue.
 A riot did not erupt.
 (The middlebrows still appreciate peaceful protests, don't they?)
 While it's easy to make assumptions, to [point and laugh](https://twitter.com/TomiLaffly/status/1442202169386536961), not every spiritual person with a placard is a member of a hate group.
 They may even have a point.

 If another movie treated Islam or Judaism as a cheap magic show, as a source of prurient interest, I imagine these same critics would demand retractions and apologies.
 They wouldn't hesitate to beat their social media pulpits in self-righteous fury.
 When it comes to Catholicism, there isn't a problem, though, right?
-You can take the cheap shot because no one will mind.
+You can take the cheap shot knowing no one will object.

 One stringer raised an inadvertent point when [she said](https://twitter.com/TomiLaffly/status/1442198523198337025), "Bunch of loonies protesting BENEDETTA outside Alice Tully Hall now.
 Bought my tix as soon as I heard it’s a sexy nun movie---can't wait."
 She meant to be clever, if not superior, but there's a whole worldview packed into her tweet, one predicated on the idea that buying a movie ticket is a political act.